 The primary constraint for the inlet channel is the depth.
-The channel is designed to make sure that the water velocity in the channel is not high enough to break up the flocs formed in the flocculator.
+The channel is designed to make sure that the transition between the flocculator and sedimentation tanks does not break up the flocs formed in the flocculator.
 The following are the dimensions for the plant's inlet channel:

 Dimension MathCAD Variable Name

-Width W InletChannel 0.145m
+Width WInletChannel 0.21m

-Height H InletChannel 0.545m
+Height H {InletChannel} 0.563m

-Length L Channel 2.14m
+Length L {Channel} 2.14m

-Local water depth HW InletChannel 0.445m

-Number of chimneys into each tank N.SedInletPipes 2